qassasahmed/machine-learning/lab-three/README.md

 3	43.1	0	18
 4	27.6	2	30
 ```
 The code [here](model.py) performs one iteration setting the learning rate to 4, which is unlikely to happen.
+Solve it yourself and check your answers.
 ```python
 import numpy as np